Creating great customer experiences starts by understanding your customers

 Here’s an example of a travel persona that I put together for a travel marketing event that I was invited to speak to.

-Why you need to create buyer personas
+Why you need to create customer personas

 Researching and building detailed profiles of your customers is essential to create personalised and targeted messages and align your positioning, messaging and content with your customers’ expectations.
 From your keyword strategy, to your content, ads copy, Landing pages, lead nurturing content and customer communications, buyer personas dictate every marketing activity and asset you create.

-How to research buyer personas
+How to research personas

 To gain useful insights in your audience, you’re looking for examples of the pains, problems, goals and desires, as well as thought processes, the exact language used, and what problems they need help with solving.

 Use email surveys, online surveys and customer interviews to gather information about who are they, what is their location, gender, occupation, education, income, interests, familial status, age range, language.